AdobeDocs/alloy-docs/fundamentals/interacting-with-multiple-properties.md

 ## Limitations

 To avoid conflicts with cookies, only one instance of Alloy within a page can have a particular `configId`.
-Similarly, only one instance of Alloy can have a particular `imsOrgId`.
+Similarly, only one instance of Alloy can have a particular `orgId`.